 Every worshiper brings a pot full of holy Gange water to the temple to offer the Shivalingam.
 Women pray to God for her well-being of their husbands and sons, an unmarried woman pray to get their desired husband like Shiva (the ideal husband) in future; boys pray to get beautiful wife and successful life in future.
 The temple full of sound of bells and people shouts of “Shankerji ki Jai” or “Mahadevji ki Jai”.
 Devotees take 5 round of the Shivalingam and pour water on the Shivalingam.
 Some also pour cow milk on the Shivalingam.

 According to the Shiva Purana, the Mahashivaratri puja involves six steps which are:

-- Taking bath in the Gange for purification of soul and body.
+- Taking bath in the Gange for purification of soul, mind and body.
 Bathing of the Shiv Linga with the holy water of Gange, then bathing with milk and honey.
 God Shiva loves bel patra (three leaves stalked in one) so every rituals added it to the puja.

 - After bathing of the Shiv Linga, vermilion paste applied on it which represents the virtue.

 - Offer fruits, flowers which are given to get long life and satisfaction of desires.

 - Burning enrage yields wealth.